Henry Cole (presenter)

-Henry Cole is an English TV presenter, producer and director.
+Henry Cole (born February 1964) is an English TV presenter, producer and director.
 On television he is best known for World’s Greatest Motorcycle Rides, The Motorbike Show, Shed and Buried, and Find It, Fix It, Flog It.
-Many of these feature Allen Millyard and in the main are produced by his own production company, HCA Entertainment.
-Cole is also the founder and CEO of bespoke motorcycle manufacturer Gladstone Motorcycles, named after his great uncle Dick "Red Beard" Gladstone.
+Many of these feature custom bike engineer Allen Millyard and lifelong friend Guy Willison, and in the main are produced by his own production company, HCA Entertainment.
+Cole is also the founder and CEO of bespoke motorcycle manufacturer Gladstone Motorcycles, named after his great-uncle Dick "Red Beard" Gladstone.

 Early life

 Cole was born in February 1964.
-His great-great uncle was William Ewart Gladstone, the former Prime Minister of the United Kingdom.
+His great-great-great-great-uncle was William Ewart Gladstone, the former Prime Minister of the United Kingdom.
 He was educated at Eton College, where he was a contemporary of Boris Johnson.
-He was a heroin addict in his late teens and early twenties, but has been clean since then.
+He was a heroin addict for five years, but has been clean since 1988.

 Career

-He started as a news cameraman for channels including ITV and TF1 and progressed to making rockumentaries, primarily with heavy rock bands, then directing TV commercials, and finally directing films, such as the semi-autobiographical Mad Dogs and Englishmen with Elizabeth Hurley.
+He started as a news cameraman for channels including ITV and TF1.
+He progressed to making rockumentaries, primarily with heavy rock bands, then directing TV commercials, and finally directing films, such as the semi-autobiographical Mad Dogs and Englishmen with Elizabeth Hurley.
+After the failure of Mad Dogs and Englishmen at the box office, Cole pitched to Channel 5 a new programme, Stars and Cars, but wanted to host it.
+Channel 5 were not keen, so Cole offered to make a pilot first Christmas special for free, and if it rated they would commission the series.
+The programme was a success and ran for 5 years.

 HCA Entertainment

 Founded by Cole in 1995, HCA Entertainment is an independent television production company, specialising in factual entertainment programmes that have appeared on ITV, Channel 4, Channel 5, Discovery and Quest in the UK.
+Programmes produced by HCA and directed by Cole include: